playlogo/ai-latex-generator-ng/README.md

 # LaTeX Generator Plugin for Obsidian

-This is a fork of [aaaaayushh](https://github.com/aaaaayushh)'s [ai-latex-generator](https://github.com/aaaaayushh/ai-latex-generator) Obsidian plugin with some tweaks.
+This is a fork of [aaaaayushh](https://github.com/aaaaayushh)'s [ai-latex-generator](https://github.com/aaaaayushh/ai-latex-generator) Obsidian plugin with some vibe coded tweaks.

+Tweaks:

+- Prompt can be modified via settings

 ---
 Old readme below